 So how can you Cross the Threshold and get on with The Adventure?
 Just remember that I will be here for you.
 You will learn the stages of the Hero’s Journey by following Dorothy in The Wizard of Oz -- and I’m your Glinda.
 And of course we always have Scarecrow and Tinman and Lion to give us a helping hand.

 In my imagination I see all of us some months from now — laughing, learning, sharing, forming friendships, taking on challenges, becoming more and more the people we are meant to be.
-I mean how hard can it be to succeed at this Hero’s Journey of learning a new system when you are, after all, taking a course in the Hero’s Journey?
+I mean how hard can it be to succeed in our challenging Hero’s Journey today when you are, after all, taking a course in the Hero’s Journey?

 Learn more about our Online Course by downloading our free ebook on the Home page at www.kattansey.com.

 You can also go to What's all this about? on the website to watch videos I've created that help you learn more about the Hero's Journey.